topherCantrell/EROLEDM0321/journal/README.md

 # Journal

+## 4/16/2016

+Scoobie and Davey making some great contributions.

 ## 2/13/2016

 I had moved the jumpers on the back of the display to "8080 Parallel" for a propeller project.
 Once I put them back on "4 wire SPI" it works great.